YonatanReuvenIsraeli/Windows-Bootloader-Fixer/README.md

 Fixes the Windows bootloader.

 ## Notes:
-- Allows you to fix Windows bootloaders for legacy BIOS and both legacy BIOS and UEFI (MBR) or UEFI (GPT) both.
+- Allows you to fix Windows bootloaders for legacy BIOS and both legacy BIOS and UEFI (MBR) or UEFI (GPT).
 - This batch file does not support fixing the bootloader for Windows To Go installations.
 - This batch file cannot fix the bootloader of an online Windows installation.
 - You may have to reconfigure other boot configurations.